Gavin Evans has written a pseudo-scientific book, Black Brain, White Brain: Is Intelligence Skin Deep?

 For those who made it this far and conclude that I’m a racist, then you’re misunderstanding me.

-I, like Pinker and Wade, am not suggesting that DNA is the sole or even main determinant of one’s intelligence.
+Like Pinker and Wade, I am not suggesting that DNA is the sole or even primary determinant of one’s intelligence.

 And yes, some groups are smarter than others, just like some groups are faster than others, taller than others, and fatter than others.
-Why groups differ from one another has to do with an interplay of genes and environment.
-We can debate what how important DNA is versus the environment, but let’s not pretend it’s 100% environment, even if that’s the answer that would make us feel good.
+The reason why groups differ is the interplay of genes and the environment.
+We can debate how important DNA is versus the environment, but let’s not pretend it’s 100% environment, even if that’s the answer that would make us feel good.

-True racists don't allow for exceptions.
-In their brains, Jews are always smart, blacks are always stupid.
+Actual racists don't allow for exceptions.
+In their brains, Jews are always bright, blacks are always stupid.
 Their mind is closed.
 They'll struggle to admit, for example, that Barack Obama's Kenyan father was smarter than many/most Jews.

 We have to stop favoring answers that sound good or that are the answers we would like.
-Copernicus offered an inconvenient truth when he said that the earth revolves around the sun and not the other way around.
-The church thought it was a dangerous idea that could destroy society.
-But eventually we adapted to accept it.
+Copernicus offered an inconvenient truth when he said that the earth revolves around the sun, not vice versa.
+The church thought it was a dangerous idea that could destroy society, but eventually, we adapted to accept it.

 The truth is incontrovertible.
 Malice may attack it, ignorance may deride it, but in the end, there it is. -- Winston Churchill